MathiasSchindler/monacc/docs/spec.md

 - Prefer shared `mc_*` APIs over `#ifdef MONACC` branches
 - Use `#ifdef MONACC` only for genuinely compiler-specific constraints
 - Preserve gcc/clang build as the reference behavior

+---

+## Related: kernel/

+This repository also contains an experimental x86_64 kernel in kernel/.

+It is a separate subproject intended to run monacc-built userland under QEMU (Linux syscall ABI).
+The kernel has its own documentation:

+- kernel/status.md
+- kernel/plan.md